exasol/kafka-connector-extension/doc/user_guide/user_guide.md

 }
 ```

-This enables to configure the connector like this
+Then you can configure the connector with parameters as shown below:

 ```
 RECORD_KEY_FORMAT=avro
 RECORD_VALUE_FORMAT=avro
 RECORD_FIELDS=key.id,timestamp,value.lastName,value.age
 ```

-and import values from the record key, the value and the record metadata
+This imports field from the record key, the fields `lastName` and `age` from
-(timestamp)
+value and the record timestamp metadata.

 ## Prepare Exasol Table

 You should create a corresponding table in Exasol that stores the data from
 a Kafka topic.

-The table column names and types should match the fields
+The table column names and types should match the fields specified in the
-specified in the `RECORD_FIELDS` option.
-Make sure the number of columns and their order
+`RECORD_FIELDS` parameter.
+Please make sure the number of columns and their
-is correct - otherwise the import will lead to an error as
+order is correct &mdash; otherwise the import will lead to an error as there is
-there is no by-name mapping possible.
+no by-name mapping possible.

 Additionally, add two extra columns to the end of the table.
-These columns
+These columns store
-store the Kafka metadata and help to keep track of the already imported records.
+the Kafka metadata and help to keep track of the already imported records.

 For example, given the following Avro record schema,